oracle/bots-node-sdk/README.md

 npm install --save @oracle/bots-node-sdk
 ```

-## API Documentation

-SDK documentation `npm run docs && open ./docs/index.html`

 ## Middleware

-Support for Bot requests can be handled by the configurable `Middleware` module within this SDK.
+Support for various Bot requests can be handled by the configurable `Middleware`
+module within this SDK.

+- [Custom Component Middleware](#component-middleware) for integrating your data into bot flows.
+- [Webhook Middleware](#webhook-middleware) for adding custom message handling via the webhook channel.

 ### Component Middleware